(Review code provided by Evolve PR)

 The visuals do their job and nothing looks out of place, but the textures and the character models can sometimes be so underwhelming that a dead-eyed guard looked way scarier than any of the horrors you encounter.

 But this is a game about madness, of beings from the beyond that invade your thoughts and promise you false greatness.
 It’s an open world that offers you choice but falls short of being a true sandbox.
 I know I’m sounding down on the game and yet it grabbed my attention.
 The art design and moody atmosphere kept me engrossed, fearing anything could jump at me without a moment’s notice.
-Like the elder beings who take root in the consciousness of the characters, the game took root in my imagination and refused to let go; I wanted to succumb to its madness and its, at times, maddening design.

 Call of Cthulhu is now available on PlayStation 4, Xbox One and PC.